cober2019/Network-Automation/NETCONF-YANG/ClassMaps/README.rst

 Description
 ------------
-  **View, buiLd, and send class-map configuration via NETCONF/YANG.
+  **View, build, and send class-map configuration via NETCONF/YANG.
 YANG Model: CISCO-IOS-XE-Native. *NOTE Most configuration match options were avaiable and some did not reflect in the xml configuration**

 Usage